olesku/k8s-certmon/README.md

 ## HTTP status codes

-The API returns a JSON response with detailed information as well as setting HTTP status codes that reflects current status.
+The API returns a JSON response with detailed information and HTTP status codes that reflects current status.

 ### 200
-No certificate errors or warnings found
+No certificate errors or warnings found.

 ## 201
 Warnings found.
-Reasons can be found.

 ## 202
 Critical issues found.